-is a reporting fellow for the Texas Tribune and a senior at Northwestern University studying journalism and political science.
+was a reporting fellow for The Texas Tribune in 2016.
+He graduated from Northwestern University, where he studied journalism and political science.
 Born in London, England, Jamie moved to Washington, D.C., as a teenager, where he has since covered politics for National Journal, high school sports for DCSportsFan, and interned on Capitol Hill.
 He spent two years as the political director of the Northwestern News Network, where he also hosted a weekly political talk-show.
 With one American parent, Jamie is following the current debate over natural-born citizenship with particular fascination.

 While many Democrats have mixed feelings about the group that helped lead the party's election efforts in 2014, Battleground Texas officials still believe in their long-term strategy to turn Texas blue.
 Full Story

 Members of Texas A&M University's leadership visited Dallas on Tuesday to personally apologize to the high school students who were harassed and subjected to racial slurs during their visit to campus last week.
 Full Story

 One day after the sudden passing of U.S. Supreme Court Justice Antonin Scalia in West Texas, supporters of Hillary Clinton's campaign in the state's largest city talked up the heightened stakes in the race for the White House.
 Full Story